Undergraduate Advising

 • A one paragraph (no more than 150 words) description of your potential topic/project.
 This is only tentative and your project will of course change, but this description gives me a sense of whether I am the right person for your project

 Senior Paper I take one senior paper advisee at a time, if I don’t already have an honors thesis advisee.
-It is also wise for you to reach out to me as early as possible with below, no later than the spring of your junior year.
-I will not be able to advise a senior paper into an honors thesis if we did not agree to it initially.
-You may still reach out over the summer or the fall of your senior year, but I may not be able to take you on if there are other advisees or set aside adequate attention for your projects the later you reach out to me.
+I only make exceptions to this when I have previously discussed your intention to pursue my advising for a given year well in advance and we have at least two years of working together already.
+You are more likely to secure my advising the earlier you reach out with the below, no later than the spring of your junior year.
+I will not be able to advise a senior paper into an honors thesis if we did not agree to it initially at that point — this is because it’s a process that takes a lot of work and planning for both the advisor and the advisee.
+You may still reach out over the summer or the fall of your senior year, but I may not be able to take you on if I already have other advisees or be able to set aside adequate attention for your projects, the later you reach out to me.

 • Preferences will be given to students who have taken courses with me, if there are multiple inquiries.
 While I may take students who have not done coursework with me, a good question to think about is whether a faculty member you have previously worked with might not be a better fit for your studies.

-• You have reached out and set up an Office Hour appointment to discuss your senior paper plan in the Spring of your junior year.
+• You have reached out and set up an Office Hour appointment to discuss your senior paper plan in the Spring of your junior year or earlier.

 • Your resume or CV, if you have one.